tim-smart/effect-io-ai/effect/Effect-configProviderWith.md

 # configProviderWith

+Allows working with the default configuration provider.

+**Details**

-Retrieves the default config provider, and passes it to the specified function, which may return an effect that uses the provider to perform some work or compute some value.
+This function retrieves the default configuration provider and passes it to the provided function, which can use it to perform computations or retrieve configuration values.
+The function can return an effect that leverages the configuration provider for its operations.

 To import and use `configProviderWith` from the "Effect" module: